Explore UCD

 Curricular information is subject to change.

 Traditionally, public international law was said to concern the legal relations between sovereign equal states.
 If that description was ever really accurate or adequate, today it is certainly a view of international law under strain.
-The growing and increasingly complex web of treaty rules establishing regimes to regulate virtually every field of human endeavour – from the oceans to global finance and trade – often also establishing ambitious institutional structures with significant normative power and influence, sees modern international law increasingly penetrate the day-to-day functioning of all sovereign states.
+The growing and increasingly complex web of treaty rules establishing regimes to regulate virtually every field of human endeavour – from the oceans to global finance and trade – often also establishing ambitious institutional structures with significant normative power and influence, sees modern international law increasingly penetrate the day-to-day functioning of all sovereign States.

 About this Module